Reviews

 41) Set the spool on the spool rack, so that the filament line unrolls from the top, or counter clockwise.

 42) Hold the lever on the top and front of the extruder down and feed the end of the filament into the extruder between the gears, then release the lever so the gears can pull the filament.
-Note: Best practice is to gently push the filament into the extruder until the gears can pull the filament, rather than forcing the filament all the way down to the nozzle.
+Note: Best practice is to gently push the filament into the extruder until the gears catch it, rather than forcing it all the way down to the nozzle.

-43) Once the filament is loaded it may begin to melt some of the filament onto the print surface.
-Tap the large black “DONE” button and the extruder will retract after releasing some additional melted filament, and then the screen will be returned to the Settings menu.
+43) Once the filament is loaded it may begin to melt some filament onto the print surface.
+Tap the large black “DONE” button and the extruder will retract after releasing some additional melted filament, then the screen returns to the Settings menu.

 44) You can now exit the settings menu using the X in the lower left hand corner (where the settings icon was before).